 A red green plaid ribbon bow as a tree topper is a great alternative to a traditional Christmas star topper.

 Both of our pups sporting a red Santa hat which I thought was fitting for the occasion!
 Sadly, both these pups have crossed over Rainbow Bridge :(.
 They loved being a part of my Christmas decorating extravaganzas!

 This simple Christmas tree below (same tree just decorated differently) features just red and white keeping it classic and easy to decorate.
+The gold color from the lights adds warmth but red and gold ornaments also coordinate giving that warm cozy look.
 I used used red ribbon, red tree picks and a red Santa hat as a tree topper.
 The white flocked tree provides a nice backdrop allowing the red to really stand out.